Ex-Autonomy CFO sentenced in U.S. to 5 years prison over Hewlett-Packard fraud

 (Reuters) - The former chief financial officer of British software company Autonomy was sentenced on Monday to five years in prison, after a U.S. jury found him guilty of fraud over the $11.1 billion sale of Autonomy in 2011 to Hewlett-Packard.

-Sushovan Hussain, 55, was also fined $4 million and ordered to forfeit $6.1 million.

-The sentence was imposed by U.S. District Judge Charles Breyer in San Francisco, and confirmed by a court official.
+Sushovan Hussain, 55, was also fined $4 million and ordered to forfeit $6.1 million by U.S. District Judge Charles Breyer in San Francisco.
+The defendant plans to appeal.

-Prosecutors sought a 12-year prison term, while Hussain’s lawyers sought no more than one year and one day.
-Both sides agreed on the fine.

 Hussain and former Autonomy Chief Executive Mike Lynch are also defendants in a $5 billion civil fraud trial in London’s High Court, where Hewlett-Packard claimed they caused it to overpay for Autonomy by fraudulently inflating its value.